So you’ve finally done it.

-This not only makes them feel you care about what they think, but it also helps you get ideas for new blog content, new products you could create or new services you could offer.
+This not only makes them feel you care about what they think, but it also helps you get ideas for new blog content, new products you could create, new affiliate products you could promote or new services you could offer.

 Chris Brogan asks the question of what people are drinking in every email he sends.
 He’s not collecting marketing data, but he’s trying to stimulate a conversation.
 Even if you have nothing to say about what you’ve just read, you can probably give an answer to what you happen to be sipping on.

 (By the way, Chris has 70,000 people on his list.)

 9. You’re overly familiar and it’s a little creepy

 For a little while, I would insert the first name field into paragraph text in my newsletter.
 So right in the middle of a paragraph, I’d mention the subscriber by name, as if I were writing the email just for them.